-Our lab members have contributed the following publications to scholarly academic journals:
+Our lab members have contributed the following journal publications to management scholarship:

 Abstract: Although several work-family theories describe complexities associated with fulfilling work and family roles, extant research does not fully explain blended work-family experiences, such as women working full-time and breastfeeding at work.
 To address this theoretical shortcoming, we conducted a multi-study investigation.
 In Study 1, we interviewed 38 women about their daily experiences surrounding breastfeeding at work.
 We then developed a theoretical model aimed to examine possible challenges and benefits associated with this blended work-family experience and tested it with an experience sampling investigation assessing 106 women over 15 workdays in Study 2.
 Results suggested that breastfeeding interference increased negative affect and decreased positive affect daily, with negative affect hindering breastfeeding goal progress (i.e., ounces of breastmilk produced at work) and work goal progress.
 Yet, positive experiences tied to breastfeeding enrichment decreased negative affect and increased positive affect, with positive affect increasing work-family balance satisfaction.
 Beyond these relationships, we also explored the effects associated with contextual features of breastfeeding at work—breastfeeding stigma, breastfeeding compassion, and quality of the breastfeeding space.
 Combined, our work enhances our theoretical understanding of blended work-family experiences, highlighting that blending work and family roles daily can yield both positive and negative consequences across domains.